By Lisa McCourt Hollar

 “Please help us!”
 Another woman screamed, a crying baby cradled in her arms.
 A man stood in front of her, a futile attempt at protection.
 Other survivors of the wreckage joined in, adding their pleas to the melee.

-“They are funny,” Polyphemus said as he broke the man in half, splattering blood as he did so.
+“They are funny,” Polyphemus said as he broke the man in half.

 “I guess they should have sought better shelter.”
-Artemis thought.
+Artemis mused.